TECH-OPSS/Technical-Writing-Masterclass/README.md

-🧠 Technical Writing Masterclass – Course Curriculum

-🧱 Module 1: Introduction to Technical Writing

-What is Technical Writing?

-Importance in software, hardware, and IT industries

-Types of technical documentation:

-API docs

-User manuals

-System design docs

-Knowledge base articles

-Role of a technical writer in teams

-Required skills & tools

-✅ Assignment: Write a short user manual for a mobile app

-🧰 Module 2: Core Principles of Technical Writing Clarity, precision, conciseness

-Audience analysis (technical vs non-technical users)

-Using plain language and active voice

-Tone and consistency

-Common grammar traps in tech writing

-Inclusive language in documentation

-✅ Quiz: Clarity & tone evaluation

-📐 Module 3: Document Planning & Structuring
-Information architecture for documentation

-Planning content with outlines

-Topic-based authoring

-Using mind maps or flowcharts

-Templates and skeletons for common docs

-✅ Assignment: Create an outline for a REST API guide

-🧩 Module 4: Writing for Developers (APIs, SDKs, CLI Tools) How developers read and use documentation

-Documenting REST APIs:

-Request/response structure

-Parameters, headers, error codes

-Writing for GraphQL & WebSockets

-Documenting SDKs and libraries (JavaScript, Python, etc.)

-OpenAPI/Swagger and Postman

-Code samples & language switching

-✅ Project: Create a complete API reference using Swagger or Postman

-💻 Module 5: Writing for End Users (Manuals, Help Centers) Step-by-step guides and tutorials

-User onboarding documentation

-Knowledge base best practices

-Tooltips and microcopy

-FAQ design

-✅ Project: Write a user manual and a “Getting Started” guide for a SaaS product

-📚 Module 6: Tools of the Trade
-Markdown, reStructuredText, AsciiDoc

-Docs-as-code approach

-Git & GitHub for version control

-Static site generators:

-MkDocs

-Docusaurus

-Sphinx

-Hugo

-Collaborative tools (Notion, Confluence)

-Using AI tools in technical writing

-✅ Workshop: Deploy a documentation site with MkDocs or Docusaurus

-🧠 Module 7: Advanced Topics
-Information modeling

-Visual documentation: diagrams, flowcharts, and UI screenshots

-Localization & translation best practices

-Accessibility in documentation (WCAG)

-Search engine optimization for docs

-Content reuse and single-sourcing

-✅ Optional Project: Document localization plan for a product in 3 languages

-📈 Module 8: Career Paths & Portfolio Building
-Creating a professional writing portfolio

-GitHub Pages for hosting your docs

-Resume & LinkedIn optimization

-Freelance vs in-house roles

-Certifications and communities

-Interview preparation & take-home tests

-✅ Capstone Project: Create a live, fully documented GitHub project

-🎓 Certification
-At the end of the course, you’ll receive:

-Certificate of Completion

-Portfolio-ready documentation samples

-A hosted site (optional) with your own technical docs

-🛠️ Optional Add-on Modules
-Documenting internal systems (engineering runbooks, SRE playbooks)

-Writing RFPs, whitepapers, and business case docs

-Technical blogging for engineers

-Integrating documentation into CI/CD workflows
+# 🧠 Technical Writing Masterclass – Course Curriculum

+Master the art and science of technical writing with a hands-on, industry-relevant curriculum designed for engineers, writers, and product professionals.

+---

+## 🧱 Module 1: Introduction to Technical Writing

+- What is technical writing?
+- Its importance in software, hardware, and IT industries
+- Key types of technical documentation:
+  - API documentation
+  - User manuals
+  - System design docs
+  - Knowledge base articles
+- The role of a technical writer in modern teams
+- Core skills and essential tools

+**✅ Assignment:** Write a short user manual for a mobile app

+---

+## 🧰 Module 2: Core Principles of Technical Writing

+- Writing with clarity, precision, and conciseness
+- Understanding your audience (technical vs non-technical)
+- Using plain language and the active voice
+- Maintaining tone, style, and consistency
+- Avoiding common grammar and syntax errors
+- Writing inclusive and accessible documentation

+**✅ Quiz:** Clarity & tone evaluation

+---

+## 📐 Module 3: Document Planning & Structuring

+- Fundamentals of information architecture
+- Planning documentation with outlines
+- Topic-based authoring and content chunking
+- Using mind maps and flowcharts to organize ideas
+- Templates and skeletons for scalable documentation

+**✅ Assignment:** Create an outline for a REST API guide

+---

+## 🧩 Module 4: Writing for Developers (APIs, SDKs, CLI Tools)

+- How developers consume documentation
+- Documenting REST APIs:
+  - Request/response format
+  - Parameters, headers, error codes
+- Writing for GraphQL and WebSockets
+- Documenting SDKs and libraries (JavaScript, Python, etc.)
+- OpenAPI/Swagger and Postman essentials
+- Writing effective code samples & enabling language switching

+**✅ Project:** Build a complete API reference using Swagger or Postman

+---

+## 💻 Module 5: Writing for End Users (Manuals, Help Centers)

+- Creating step-by-step guides and tutorials
+- Writing onboarding flows and help documentation
+- Best practices for knowledge base content
+- Tooltips, microcopy, and in-app guidance
+- Designing effective FAQ sections

+**✅ Project:** Write a user manual and a “Getting Started” guide for a SaaS product

+---

+## 📚 Module 6: Tools of the Trade

+- Writing formats: Markdown, reStructuredText, AsciiDoc
+- The docs-as-code approach
+- Version control with Git & GitHub
+- Static site generators:
+  - MkDocs
+  - Docusaurus
+  - Sphinx
+  - Hugo
+- Collaborative tools: Notion, Confluence
+- Leveraging AI tools for technical writing

+**✅ Workshop:** Deploy a documentation site using MkDocs or Docusaurus

+---

+## 🧠 Module 7: Advanced Topics

+- Information modeling for large-scale documentation
+- Visual documentation: diagrams, flowcharts, UI screenshots
+- Localization and translation strategies
+- Accessibility in documentation (WCAG compliance)
+- SEO for technical content
+- Content reuse and single-sourcing

+**✅ Optional Project:** Create a localization plan for a product in 3 languages

+---

+## 📈 Module 8: Career Paths & Portfolio Building

+- Building a professional writing portfolio
+- Hosting documentation on GitHub Pages
+- Resume and LinkedIn profile optimization
+- Exploring freelance vs in-house technical writing roles
+- Recommended certifications and communities
+- Interview prep and take-home assignments

+**✅ Capstone Project:** Create a live, fully documented GitHub project

+---

+## 🎓 Certification

+Upon successful completion, you'll receive:

+- 📜 Certificate of Completion
+- 🧾 Portfolio-ready documentation samples
+- 🌐 Optional hosted documentation site

+---

+## 🛠️ Optional Add-on Modules

+- Documenting internal systems (engineering runbooks, SRE playbooks)
+- Writing RFPs, whitepapers, and business case documentation
+- Technical blogging for engineers
+- Integrating documentation into CI/CD pipelines